innovarew/docker-tinycore/README.md

 ## Supported versions

-Ready to use docker images from [docker-tinycore](https://github.com/innovarew/docker-tinycore/pkgs/container/docker-tinycore/versions):
+Ready to use docker images from [docker-tinycore](https://github.com/innovarew/docker-tinycore/pkgs/container/docker-tinycore/versions) (see link on how-to use):

 | Release/Arch   | Docker Image                                                                                                      |
 | -------------- | ----------------------------------------------------------------------------------------------------------------- |